-Seamen and offshore workers who are covered by Jones Act protection routinely perform potentially hazardous tasks.
-Whether they are working in ships or on offshore facilities they are constantly exposed to materials or working conditions that put them at risk of being injured or contracting job-related illnesses.
-When seamen are exposed to asbestos and become seriously ill as a result of negligence or unseaworthiness, the Jones Act allows them to file lawsuits against the employers who were responsible for the exposure.
+Seamen and offshore workers who are covered by the Jones Act protection routinely perform potentially hazardous tasks.
+Whether they are working in ships or offshore facilities, they are constantly exposed to materials or working conditions that put them at risk of being injured or contracting job-related illnesses.
+When seamen are exposed to asbestos and become injured or seriously ill as a result of negligence or unseaworthiness, the Jones Act allows them to file lawsuits against the employers who were responsible for the exposure.

 Deadly Exposure: Asbestos in Maritime Workplaces

 Asbestos refers to a group of six fibrous minerals with certain desirable traits that made them widely used in the maritime industry.
-These minerals can withstand high temperatures, fire, chemical reactions, and have insulating abilities.
-Many shipbuilders added asbestos-containing materials (ACMs) in almost every component of a ship to prevent or minimize damage from fire or extremely high temperature.
+These minerals have insulating abilities and can withstand high temperatures, fire, and chemical reactions.
+Many shipbuilders added asbestos-containing materials (ACMs) in almost every component of a ship to prevent or minimize damage from a fire or extremely high temperatures.
 This was standard procedure for much of the 20th Century.

-The most common types of asbestos found in ships are unfortunately the most dangerous types as well: blue and brown asbestos.
-Not only are blue and brown asbestos the most toxic varieties, but they were also applied to pipes and other components by the least safest method: spraying.
+The most common types of asbestos found in ships are unfortunately the most dangerous types as well; blue and brown asbestos.
+Not only are blue and brown asbestos the most toxic varieties, but they were also applied to pipes and other components with the least safe method: spraying.
 Spraying is considered the most unsafe way to apply asbestos as it makes it more friable and therefore significantly increases exposure levels.

 Most ships built before the 1980s contain exorbitant amounts of ACMs.
 American shipbuilders started using asbestos substitutes in the early 1980s after the Environmental Protection Agency (EPA) reported a connection between asbestos exposure and medical conditions such as asbestosis and mesothelioma.